-We will provide learning packs for children each week which will contain tasks relating to the recorded teaching.
+We will provide learning packs for children each week, where required, which will contain tasks relating to the recorded teaching.
 These will be collected once a week.
 We will provide frequent and regular feedback to the children on their packs and, where appropriate, additional feedback if activities have been uploaded to Google Classroom.

-We will provide activities on Purple Mash as an additional resource.
+We will provide activities available on websites, such as Purple Mash, as an additional resource.